UPTokenizing/digitalIdentity/frontendBirthCertificate/README.md

   Go the following patch:

       cd PATHL
-  You must see Dockerfile, README.md file and folder frontendIdentityApp:
+  You must see Dockerfile, README.md file and folder frontendBirthCertificateApp:

       ls
   Download ubuntu image (althouth this step should not be required because of the previous Ganache installation):